Uwajimaya/FS2020/index.md

 **Aircraft Releases:**
 <br>
-Cessna Longitude Mod by Dakfly ([on flightsim.to])(https://flightsim.to/file/3655/asobo-cessna-citation-longitude-flight-dynamics-modifications-project-version-1-0) with updated external lights.
+Dec.
+12: Cessna Longitude Mod by Dakfly ([on flightsim.to])(https://flightsim.to/file/3655/asobo-cessna-citation-longitude-flight-dynamics-modifications-project-version-1-0) with updated external lights.
 <br>
 Nov.
 24: Compatible with Patch 1.11.6.0
 <br>